 Books

-The Simplicity of Identity, (forth, 2025), Padova University Press
+The Simplicity of Identity, (forthcoming, 2025), Padova University Press

 Piccola guida filosofica all’identità personale, (2023), pp.176, EditoriLaterza, Roma-Bari.
 ISBN:978-88-5815-092-4